-During evaluation of the VAEs every snapshot is fed into the encoder separately to obtain $\vmu_{\vz|\vy}$, which is put into the decoder to receive the respective $\mc_{\vy|\vz}$.
-So, we discard $\vsig_{\vz|\vy}$ and skip the sampling in the latent space.
+The proposed method discriminates between different \acp{mo}, but with a possible ambiguity that arises from strongly underrepresented \ac{mo} data.
+The ambiguity can be reasoned based on Fig.~\ref{fig:entropy}, where underrepresented \acp{mo} lead to shifts of the entropy thresholds.
+Thus, an additional representative dataset with few samples that contains every \ac{mo} remains essential to determine the entropy thresholds of a \ac{mo} after \ac{vae} training.
+As outlined in Section~\ref{subsec:mo-vae}, we find the thresholds with a \ac{gmm}.
+For our simulations, we assume the evaluation data is representative and can be used for this task.
+During the evaluation of the \acp{vae}, every snapshot $\vy(t)$ is fed into the encoder separately to obtain $\vmu_{\vz|\vy(t)}$, which is put into the decoder to receive the respective $\vc(t)$.
+Hence, we discard $\vsig_{\vz|\vy(t)}$ and skip the sampling process in the latent space.

-We also implement the supervised approach from~\cite{Barthelme2020}, named CovNet, to find out how well our methods perform in comparison to a supervised method.
-In our experiments, it turned out that CovNet delivers better evaluation performance on one and five snapshot data, when we train it on ten snapshot data, which is the reason we also train CovNet solely on ten snapshot data and use this model for all evaluations.
+We also implement the supervised approach from~\cite{Barthelme2020}, named CovNet, to find out how well our methods perform compared to a supervised method.
+In our experiments, CovNet delivers better evaluation performance on one- and five-snapshot data when we train it on ten-snapshot data, which is why we also train CovNet solely on ten-snapshot data and use this model for all evaluations.